pheymann/typedapi/README.md

 > How much can we encode on the type level?
 Are we able to describe a whole API and generate the call functions from that without using Macros?

 It is inspired by [Servant](https://github.com/haskell-servant/servant) and it provides an API layer which is independent of the underlying server/client implementation.
-Right now TypedApi supports:
+Right now Typedapi supports:

   - [http4s](https://github.com/http4s/http4s)